No Match Found

 The energy we use in our buildings is the second largest contributor to our overall carbon footprint, making it a priority in our environmental agenda.

 In 2017 we achieved our target of reducing energy consumption in our business operations to half the levels of 2007.
-Our target for 2018 to 2022 is to maintain our energy consumption at 50% of 2007 levels, while the business grows.

 In that time, we’ve invested extensively in renewing and consolidating our buildings across the country, and pioneering new technologies and ways of working.